Mufulira Wanderers F.C.: 1970–1979: Dominance continues

-The dominance continued into the seventies with Ndhlovu still a key player and Zambian national team captain Makwaza manning the defence.
+The dominance continued into the seventies with Ndhlovu still a key player and Zambia national team captain Makwaza manning the defence.
 The team had a 'never-say-die' attitude and developed a habit of scoring late goals to win matches, often from a losing position.
 Thus the phrase "Mighty awina ichungulo" (bemba saying meaning 'Mighty wins in the dying minutes') was coined.

 In 1970, Makwaza’a defensive partner in the national team Dick Chama joined Wanderers from Bancroft Blades although he returned to Blades after a season, at the end of which Wanderers finished second on the league table after Kabwe Warriors who ascended to the championship when the National Football League awarded them points for a match against Mindola United who had used an unregistered player.
 The decision took Warriors above Wanderers in the league standings, who in turn boycotted the prize giving ceremony and returned the runners-up trophy and prize money in protest.

 Wanderers also had the distinction of featuring three brothers from the Nkole family in the same team – Abraham (who was a goalkeeper but at times played as a striker), and defenders Patrick and Edward.
 One memorable moment for the three was the 1971 Castle Cup final at Dag Hammarskjoeld Stadium in Ndola when they featured in the victorious Wanderers' team; with Abraham delivering a hat-trick to steer his team to a hard-fought 5–4 win against a resilient Roan United who had trailed 4–1 at the interval.

 Bernard 'the Bomber' Chanda was a major signing from Roan United in 1971, finishing the season as joint top scorer in the Zambian league in 1973 although Wanderers had failed to win a single cup in the previous season as Warriors swept all the silverware on offer.
 They won the Castle Cup two years running in 1973–74, which they would keep for good as a new trophy was introduced.
 They were also the first winners of the Champion of Champions trophy in 1974 against town mates Blackpool though they finished as runners-up to Green Buffaloes in the league.
 They would go on to win the Champion of Champions cup six more times.

 By virtue of winning the Champion of Champions trophy, Wanderers were Zambia's first representatives in the inaugural African Cup Winners Cup in 1975, the same year that Ackim Musenge joined the team from another Mufulira side Butondo Western Tigers together with Brines Mulenga and George Mungule.
-They lost to eventual winners Tonnerre Yaoundé of Cameroun in the quarter-finals.
+They lost to eventual winners Tonnerre Yaoundé of Cameroon in the quarter-finals.
 Later in the year, the Independence Cup replaced the Castle Cup and Wanderers' name was the first to be etched on the new trophy when they beat Green Buffaloes 2–1 in Lusaka.
 They however had to give up the cup the following year to town mates Blackpool who beat Butondo 4–3 in the final.